Sunday, September 27, 2009

 You're learning to stay with the flow of the breath in order to stay with the feeling of the pose.
 The inner feeling will then guide you and tell you what to do.

-• What it means to live a yogic life, the idea is to continue this awareness all day long- not just in poses.
+You will have learned to do yoga when you've become willing to be guided from within. - What it means to live a yogic life, the idea is to continue this awareness all day long- not just in poses.

 During the day, practice this same kind of listening to your inner guidance by paying attention to how you feel then allow yourself to do and be as you are prompted.